topsoftrees/Homelabs/project 8.1 - NSM Setup - Splunk.md

 # NSM Setup - Splunk
+I've setup Splunk about 5 times with an identical deployment but haven't clearly documented the steps.

 Indexer will run on 192.168.50.4.
 Forwarder will run on 192.168.50.3.

 **Commands to run on the Indexer:**